 Say the phrase “challenger brand” and classic marketing stories come to mind: Avis vs. Hertz, Coke vs. Pepsi, Apple vs. Microsoft.
 These are typically David and Goliath stories, where smaller companies nibble away at the market share of industry giants, frequently achieving great success.

 One example: Gerber Plumbing Fixtures.
 Founded in 1932, Gerber manufactures a comprehensive line of high performance, high efficiency and eco-friendly plumbing products, including toilets, sinks, and faucets, all marketed and sold exclusively through wholesale distribution channels.
-But when they hired Kleber & Associates to help them challenge much larger brands, Gerber was far from a market leader; they were competing against multiple tier-one plumbing suppliers, each with distinct advantages such as better reach, superior coverage and vastly larger marketing budgets.
+But when they hired Kleber & Associates to help them challenge much larger brands, Gerber was far from a market leader in the home and building product industry.
+The company was competing against multiple tier-one plumbing suppliers, each with distinct advantages such as better reach, superior coverage and vastly larger marketing budgets.

 One David against multiple Goliaths

 While it’s true that smaller marketers like Gerber may face disadvantages, they also have valuable tools at their disposal, such as creativity, innovation, acumen, agility, and enthusiasm.